 The second snack shop is at Pleasant Valley Beach along Pleasant Valley Road on the South Shore, about one mile from PA 422 and 1/2 mile from the park office.

-The concessions serve a variety of hot and cold fast foods including beverages and deserts.
+The concessions serve a variety of hot and cold fast foods including beverages and desserts.
 Food is available daily -- Memorial Day through Labor Day -- from 11:00 A.M. to 7:00 P.M.

 Moraine State Park Regatta is two days packed full of activities including:

 Moraine State Park offers a wide variety of environmental education and recreational programs.
 Through hands-on educational activities, guided walks, and evening programs, participants gain appreciation, understanding, and a sense of stewardship toward natural and cultural resources.